apache/apisix/docs/en/latest/terminology/plugin.md

 ### Disable the plugin

 Through the `disable` configuration, you can add a new plugin with disabled status and the request will not go through the plugin.
-This feature is used in the APISIX Dashboard.

 ```json
 {